What Makes Israel's Healthcare System Unique?

-Israel is a nation in Western parts of Asia, located along the coastlines of Mediterranean ocean.
-On its northeastern parts is Syria while Lebanon borders the country on the northern side.
-On the western and eastern side of the country are Palestinian territories, consisting of West Bank and Gaza strip.
+Israel is a nation in Western parts of Asia, located along the coastlines of the Mediterranean ocean.
+On its northeastern parts in Syria while Lebanon borders the country on the northern side.
+On the western and eastern sides of the country are Palestinian territories, consisting of the West Bank and Gaza strip.
 Tel Aviv is Israel’s financial hub while Jerusalem is its capital city.
-The country’s healthcare system is found to be among the most unique globally and greatly differs with those of many countries including the U.S. The government endeavors to provide free essential healthcare services and strives to provide compulsory healthcare insurance to all residents.
+The country’s healthcare system is found to be among the most unique globally and greatly differs from those of many countries including the U.S. The government endeavors to provide free essential healthcare services and strives to provide compulsory healthcare insurance to all residents.
 This basically means that residents have a right to receive healthcare services whenever they feel in need.

 In Israel, there are public and private hospitals and health centers which provide health care services in all categories.
 Public hospitals are owned by the state government.
 In addition, there are as well private insurance organizations which offer private insurance coverage.
 This private insurance coverage are for people wishing to cover advanced medical procedures and other health services.
-Further, majority of healthcare entities collaborate with private doctors in providing members with coverage.
-Still, there are some healthcare organizations which operate their own clinics in attending to their clients.
-This is mostly performed by Clarit, the largest healthcare entity in the country with more than half of the citizens being members.
+Further, the majority of healthcare entities collaborate with private doctors in providing members with coverage.
+Still, there are some healthcare organizations that operate their own clinics in attending to their clients.
+This is mostly performed by Clarita, the largest healthcare entity in the country with more than half of the citizens being members.
 In order to qualify for free essential healthcare services, a citizen is obligated to pay healthcare tax.
-A citizen may also decide to choose among the available healthcare organizations to become amember when he wants special or advanced form of healthcare services.
-Of course there is some fee to be paid to these private organizations.
-This therefore means that although most of the essential healthcare services are offered free by the government, citizens will need to acquire insurance from private organizations for complicated ailments.
-Acquisition of healthcare is therefore from the public offered and private insurance (Cohen, 2012).
+A citizen may also decide to choose among the available healthcare organizations to become a member when he wants a special or advanced form of healthcare services.
+Of course, there is some fee to be paid to these private organizations.
+This, therefore, means that although most of the essential healthcare services are offered free by the government, citizens will need to acquire insurance from private organizations for complicated ailments.
+The acquisition of healthcare is therefore from the public offered and private insurance (Cohen, 2012).

 Who Pays for Health Care?